jchyjc/Data-Transformation/README.md

 # Excel-Sheet-Data-Reorganization
--repeating and reorganizing data on Excel Sheets manually is very tedious and tiring
+-repeating and reorganizing data on Excel Sheets manually is very tedious

 -wrote a C++ program to repeat every data on an Excel sheet a certain number of times and another one to move all of the data into one column